pageboard/pagecut/README.md

 - a resolver that maps block-id attributes values to blocks stored in a shared cache
 - a modifier that adds block-id attributes when block.id is defined
+- an element to hold a temporary dom node, in case no block already exists in the IdModule store and IdResolver.fetch exists
 - an export function that returns the shared cache of all blocks with the blocks in their contents replaced by a single `div block-id=xxx` tag.